samujjwaal/akka-overlay-net-sim/README.md

 ## Application Design

+### Some Important Files In CAN
+- `CanMessageTypes` lists all the types types of messages that can be processed by the CAN node actor.
+- `CanNode` is the class for modelling a single node in the CAN system.
+Each node is an akka actor and can process messages.
+- `Coordinate` class defines the coordinate point and functions associated for performing operations on the coordinate space.
+- `Neighbor` defines an entry in the neighbor table kept by every node.
+- `CANmain` is the driver class for the CAN algorithm simulation.

-### Some Important Files
+### Some Important Files In Chord

-- The file `MessageTypes` lists all the types of messages that can be processed by the chord node actor,user actor, chord actor system and for data request.
+- The file `ClassicMessageTypes` lists all the types of messages that can be processed by the chord node actor.
-- `ChordNode` is the class for modelling a single node in the Chord ring.
+- `ChordClassicNode` is the class for modelling a single node in the Chord ring.
 Each node is an akka actor and can process protocol messages of the type `NodeCommand` to alter it’s state or behavior.
-  - The state of the `ChordNode` actor stores node references and node hash values of its successor & predecessor nodes, the current node’s fingertable and the data being stored on the node.
+  - The state of the `ChordNode` actor stores node IDs and node hash values of its successor & predecessor nodes, the current node’s fingertable and the data being stored on the node.
   - The messages are sent to the actor using the tell/ask actor interaction patterns to perform operation on the chord node like joining the chord network, updating node finger table and display finger table status.
 - `Finger` case class defines each finger entry in a node’s finger table.
 A case class is used as the compiler provides in-built getter, setter and other boilerplate code.
-Each finger table entry stores the hash value of the start index, node reference and node hash value of the successor node w.r.t the start index.
+Each finger table entry stores the hash value of the start index and node hash value of the successor node w.r.t the start index.
-- `ChordHttpServer` defines an actor that will operate as the Akka HTTP server and the Chord node server.
+- `HTTPServer` defines an actor that will operate as the Akka HTTP server and the Chord node server.
 It can process protocol messages of type `ChordSystemCommand`.
-The server spawns actors for each chord node and adds it to a hashmap storing node IDs and node references.
-A node is selected from this hashmap in random and added to the chord system using the ask actor interaction pattern.
+The server spawns actors for each chord node and adds it to a list storing node IDs.
+A node is selected from this list in random and added to the chord system using the ask actor interaction pattern.
-- `User` is the class for modelling a user in the overlay network.
-Each user is an akka actor and can accept protocol messages of type `DataRequest`
-- `UserSystem` defines the actor responsible to create multiple users for the overlay system and simulate their operations.
 - `ChordUtils` defines the `md5()` hashing function used to generate the hash values for chord node IDs and key positions in the chord ring.
 - `Utils` defines the methods for generating random requests to the overlay network.
 The function `randomlySelectRequestType()` determines whether the next request generated by the user will be a data read or data write request.
 While the function `randomlySelectDataIndex()` selects random index of a data from the file to perform the read/write request.
-- `Main` is the driver class for the simulation.
+- `ChordMain` is the driver class for the Chord simulation.
 It is responsible for instantiation of the `ChordHttpServer` and `UserSystem` actor systems.

-## Data Used

-The data that we use here for this simulation is available in resourses/listfile.txt and contains comma-separated-values of a title song and its release year.
-The user uses this data to query for a song year given a song title.
-The link from which the dataset is obtained is given here. http://millionsongdataset.com/pages/getting-dataset/

-A small subset of the dataset is chosen.
-The data is preprocessed in python to retrieve just two characteristics namely the song name and song year.

 ## Instructions to Execute